xHotShotsx/Typology/Socionics/Intertype Relations/Intertype Relations - Group Cohomology.md

 ## $E_{16}$ Set Models

 A set model can be described as a function model represented as a set, with a function being an element of the set.
 What I mean by an "$E_{16}$ set model" is a set model that precisely models a $C_2^4$ group, which in this case is the vector space associated with the dichotomy system, so the induced relation groups from a dichotomy system, $\mathcal{R}_i$.
-Theoretically, there are up to 16 set models that can be constructed, as there is a total of 16 dichotomy systems, so for each dichotomy system $\mathcal{D}_i$ there is a set model that is acted upon by its corresponding
+Theoretically, there are up to 16 set models that can be constructed, as there is a total of 16 dichotomy systems, so for each dichotomy system $\mathcal{D}_i$ there is a set model that is acted upon by its corresponding induced relation group.
+Examples of $E_16}$